 Meta-analysis and Bayes’ Rule

 Consider the simple case in which two experiments are conducted using the same treatments and outcomes.
 Imagine that both studies draw their subject pool from the same population.
 In this case, if we had the individual data for the experiments, we could pool them together into a single dataset and analyze them as though they were part of the same block-randomized experiment.
 But suppose that we did not have the individual data; instead, we only have the estimated ATE and estimated standard error from each study.
 How might we combine the two studies to form our best guess of the average treatment effect in the population from which the subjects were drawn?
 With some simplifying assumptions, we could apply Bayes’ Rule.
 Let’s assume that the sampling distribution of each experimental estimate is normal.
 (This is a reasonable assumption under the Central Limit Theorem, assuming that each experiment has at least a few dozen subjects and if the outcome distribution is not too skewed.)
-Since these experiment are independent of one another, Bayes’ Rule takes a simple form: take a weighted average of the two estimates, where the weights are the inverse of each study’s squared standard error.
+Since these experiments are independent of one another, Bayes’ Rule takes a simple form: take a weighted average of the two estimates, where the weights are the inverse of each study’s squared standard error.

 ATEpooled=1σ121σ12+1σ22ATE1+1σ221σ12+1σ22ATE2